 "Frank must undo a missile attack on the pentagon by a young woman who thinks she is playing a video game."

-On this day in 2003, Gene Roddenberry's Andromeda aired "Pieces Of Eight."
-This served as the second episode of the program's fourth season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Gene Roddenberry's Andromeda aired "Pieces Of Eight."
+Officially, this served as the second episode of the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "The governing body of the Commonwealth has voted "no-confidence" in triumvir Tri-Jema, she sends Dylan to get the Andromeda refitted and visit an augur, who is told to be infallible.
 This augur, dubbed Citizen Eight, aims to take Tri-Jema's place as triumvir and, according to the triumvir, remove Dylan from command of the Andromeda.
 The robots sent to the Andromeda to start pre-upgrade repairs turn against the crew, forcing Dylan and Harper to shut them down.
 Dylan must deal with Citizen Eight before he can bring down the Commonwealth from within."